Surveying payload Accuracy report

 On the other hand, precision refers to the replicable nature of a measurement.
 How consistently can it make a measurement, and how true-to-reality is that measurement?
 A ruler can measure 30 cm very precisely every time because its measurement is clearly defined.
 When it comes to LiDAR for drones, precision is defined by the thickness of the point cloud.
 In the example of scanning a wall, the point cloud for a precise laser scan will be very thin - matching the wall.
 If there are lots of scattered points (called “noise”), then that point cloud is not very precise.

-So, to understand the relationship between accuracy and precision, you can refer to these 4 diagrams of a square.
+So, to understand the relationship between accuracy and precision, you can refer to these 4 diagrams of a square below.
 When there is high accuracy (the points match the location of the wall) but precision is low (there is noise in the point cloud), you have the top left version, that loosely matches the real structure of the square.
 Alternatively, when the accuracy and precision are both close to reality, you can see that there is little noise in the point cloud, and the points all closely follow the outline of the square.

-The new payload for the Elios 3 is the Ouster OS0 128 Rev 7.
-This payload has greater accuracy and precision than previous iterations.
-As part of our testing, we plotted captured points on a bell curve, looking at the standard deviation.
+As part of our accuracy assessment for this paper, we plotted points captured with the Elios 3 on a bell curve, looking at the standard deviation.
 This is used to quantify the level of noise or uncertainty of a LiDAR measurement on a planar surface.
 A higher standard deviation indicates greater variability in the point cloud, and thus lower precision.
-We have found that the precision of the new payload is accurate to +/- 6 mm at 1 sigma.
+We have found that the precision of the Rev 7 payload is accurate to +/- 6 mm at 1 sigma and +/- 12mm at 2 sigma.
 This means that 66% of the points measured are accurate to within 6 mm.
 95% of the points are accurate to within 12 mm (2 sigma).
 This means that almost all of the points in a point cloud are, on average, as accurate as 6mm, and thus the Rev 7 payload is precise to within 1 centimeter of reality.

 Global Accuracy Testing and Results for the Surveying Payload